Seconb/Roblox-Colorbot/README.md

 - Do not contact me on Discord with your troubles.
 Only use the "Issues" tab in this GitHub.
 I will not take any longer than maybe a few minutes to attempt to help you, and that is final.

 - If the installer fails at installer.bat, download Python: https://www.python.org/ftp/python/3.11.7/python-3.11.7-amd64.exe .
-After opening that, check "Add Python.exe to PATH" **REALLY IMPORTANT**.
+After opening that, check "Add Python.exe to PATH" before installing **REALLY IMPORTANT**.
 Then, open cmd (command prompt) as admin and run:
     - pip install Pillow mss configparser opencv-python numpy colorama pywin32

 - Aim shaky?
 Lower your speed